 The basic idea is that any distribution can be sampled from by selecting uniformly spaced points under a probability distribution curve using a MCMC algorithm; multivariate distributions can be sampled by treating each variable separately.

 Advantages and Disadvantages of a slice sample

-Although Neal stated that slice sampling is “easily implemented for univariate distributions,” other authors (e.g. Royle, 2013) have noted that it can be a complicated procedure to implement.
+Although Neal stated that slice sampling is “easily implemented for univariate distributions,” other authors (e.g. Royle, 2013) have noted that it can be a complicated procedure to employ.
 It’s probably more accurate to say that it’s easier to implement than other, similar MCMC methods like Gibbs sampling.
 Plus, it needs less tuning than the Metropolis–Hastings algorithm (Huzurbazar, 2004), which is more sensitive to parameters from proposed distributions.
 As slice sampling adaptively chooses the magnitude of changes made in prior steps, it is more efficient than basic Metropolis algorithms.

 The basic method to obtain a slice sample is as follows (Bandyopadhyay & Bhattacharya, 2014):

 - Generate a uniformly distributed random number x.

 - Select a random curve f(x).

 - Choose a starting point x0, where the function value f(x0) > 0.

 - Sample a y-value, 0< y < f(x0).